Super-recursive algorithm: Relation to the Church–Turing thesis

 The Church–Turing thesis in recursion theory relies on a particular definition of the term algorithm.
-Based on definitions that are more general than the one commonly used in recursion theory, Burgin argues that super-recursive algorithms, such as inductive Turing machines disprove the Church–Turing thesis.
-He proves furthermore that super-recursive algorithms could theoretically provide even greater efficiency gains than using quantum algorithms.
+Based on his personal definitions that are more general than the one commonly used in recursion theory, Burgin argues that super-recursive algorithms disprove the Church–Turing thesis.
+He furthermore claims to prove that super-recursive algorithms could hypothetically provide even greater efficiency gains than using quantum algorithms.